Tunetown/SNIPE_Experimenter/README.md

 ## Compatibility

-The application has been developed using Java 1.8, but should also run without problems with Java 1.6.
+The application has been developed using Java 1.8, and Java 1.6 in parallel, and runs with both versions.
+It should also work with Java 1.7, but this has not been tested.

 The repository contains a full, self-contained Eclipse project (created with Eclipse Luna).
-If you do not want to use Eclipse, just compile the application calling the main method in class de.tunetown.nnpg.main.Main.
+If you do not want to use Eclipse, just compile the application using the main method in class de.tunetown.nnpg.main.Main.

 ## Release Status

-Version 0.1: The program is experimental, and currently under development.
-It is NOT guaranteed that the current master is without errors and runnable.
+Version 0.1: The program is experimental, but should be pretty bug free at the moment.
+If you encounter any difficulties, please contact me.